stg-tud/ungoml/README.md

 `python3 -m unittest tests.py`

 You can also run the tests in Visual Studio Code, the test settings have been preconfigured.
-## Prerequisites

-You should have the unsafe-go-classifier image downloaded and tagged as usgoc/pred:latest.

-## Building the image

-`sudo docker build . -t unsafe-go-toolkit`